riesinger/website/content/posts/building-ratrig-v-core-4.md

 ### Part 12: Electronics

+This took me the better part of 10h of work.
+All the crimping, wiring, tidying and especially the backtracking was _a lot_.

 This was a mess of instructions.
 Somehow they got lazy apparently.
 Luckily there are comments on douzuki!
 In [Step 10](https://ratrig.dozuki.com/Guide/12.+Electronics/250#s2957) I've used M3x6 countersink screws, since that's what I got in the kit.
-I think those are correct instead of the M3x8 they mention.
+I think those are correct instead of the M3x8 they mention - later on they also mention the M3x6 screws.

+Especially crimping those Molex connectors on the fans should have been done before installing them on the toolheads.

+Thanks for the comments!
+They really made this easier.
+I really wish I would've read JohnM's comment in Part 9 where I've assembled the toolheads and did the fan wiring while they weren't mounted yet.

+### Part 13: Enclosure

+I've skipped this, I didn't buy an enclosure.
+I will probably do that in the near future though.

+### Part 14: Hybrid+Idex Y Belts

+Another 30min of building.
+This part was super simple and I didn't encounter any hickups.
+Except for the heated inserts not being mentioned _again_.

+### Part 15: IDEX Accessories

+This took me 1h 30 minutes.
+The instructions for this part specifically were good, but we were missing heat set inserts again.
+This time in the coupler pieces for the X axis, which hold the ooze guards.
+Luckily I could easily reach those places with my pinecil.

+### Commissioning

+I moved the "attach bed heater step" right to the beginning.